liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/02-installing-remote-liferay-maven-artifacts.markdown

 repository, your project will leverage the artifacts from the Central Repository.
 You can view these artifacts from the [Maven Central Repository](https://search.maven.org/) site.
-Use the Latest Version column as a guide to see what's available for the version of @product@ you're developing for.
+Use the Latest Version column as a guide to see what's available for the version of @sharepoint@ you're developing for.

 If you'd like to access Liferay's latest released Maven artifacts, configure